goenning/goenning/_posts/2017/2017-06-20-session-per-request-pattern-go.md

 This pattern can be easily implemented in bare Go code (like example above) or any other web framework.

-If you're looking for some inspiration, you can check my current OSS project called [Fider](https://github.com/getfider/fider) where I'm using echo framework, this pattern and plenty more things.
+If you're looking for some inspiration, you can check my current OSS project called [Fider](https://github.com/getfider/fider) where I'm using this pattern and plenty more things.

 *I'd like hear back from you.
 What do you think?
 Is this useful?
 Did I miss something?*